EndlessCodeGroup/RPGInventory/README.md

 tasks.build.dependsOn tasks.shadowJar

-// Here you can change version of inspector ext.inspectorVerson = "0.7.1"
+// Here you can change version of inspector ext.inspectorVerson = "0.8.0"

 // Add Inspector as dependency
-// 'inspector-bukkit' contains Inspector code without libs, obfuscation and relocations.
-We need it to see clear sources.
+// 'inspector-bukkit' - implementation of Inspector for Bukkit.
-// 'inspector-bukkit-runtime' is ready to bundle minified and obfuscated jar with all required libs dependencies {
+// 'inspector-sentry-reporter' - reporter that we want to use (read below about available reporters) dependencies {
-    compileOnly "ru.endlesscode.inspector:inspector-bukkit:$inspectorVerson"
+    implementation "ru.endlesscode.inspector:inspector-bukkit:$inspectorVerson"
-    runtime "ru.endlesscode.inspector:inspector-bukkit-runtime:$inspectorVerson"
+    implementation "ru.endlesscode.inspector:inspector-sentry-reporter:$inspectorVerson"
 }
 ```